ibnat136/chalkboard/README.md

 Me and my team mate both equally distrubuted our work.
 We divided the html portion of our webpage where I created the welcome page and all component for instructor pages such as Instructor home page, each course page and a submission page where the instructor can see the submission of each student.
 I have also created a siign up page for the users who doesn't have an account.
 Below are some screenshots of my created webpages.

+In the wireframe there were some features that we were mising such as leave option for instructor.
+In the wereframe we didn't show the instructor can leave course by themselves or another instructor can remove an instructor.
+We also changed some of the design aspect.

 ### Welcome page view
 ![Sign View](Index.png)